RAID 50 Data Recovery Services

 RAID 50 stripes data across multiple RAID 5 sub-arrays (spans), combining parity protection with striped throughput.
 When a span loses more than one member, or when the controller loses track of span boundaries, the entire volume goes offline.
 We recover RAID 50 arrays by imaging every member through write-blocked channels, identifying span assignments from controller metadata, and reconstructing each sub-array independently before reassembling the stripe.
 For other levels, see our RAID data recovery overview.
 Free evaluation.
 No data recovered means no charge.

-How RAID 50 Architecture Works
+How Does RAID 50 Architecture Work?

 - Each span operates as an independent RAID 5 group with its own parity rotation.
 A span of four drives dedicates one drive's worth of capacity to parity, leaving three drives of usable space.
 Two such spans in a RAID 50 configuration yield six drives of usable capacity from eight physical drives.